Restricted Stock Units (RSU or AGA)More information

-On the occasion of the third edition of the Choose France summit held on January 20, 2020, the government reiterated its desire to promote the attractiveness of France and encourage foreign investment.
+On the third edition of the Choose France summit held on January 20, 2020, the government reiterated its desire to promote the attractiveness of France and encourage foreign investment.

 Measures to increase the attractiveness of start-ups were announced targeting, in particular, employees and certain managers2.

-Since January 1, 2020, foreign companies can, in fact, offer employees of their French subsidiaries an additional incentive to increase their attractiveness and employee retention, previously reserved for French companies, namely business creator share subscription warrants (BSPCEs).
+Since January 1, 2020, foreign companies can, in fact, offer employees of their French subsidiaries, affiliates or branch in France, an additional incentive to increase their attractiveness and employee retention, previously reserved for French companies, namely business creator share subscription warrants (BSPCEs).
 Thus, foreign companies can award warrants for which employers, managers and employees will benefit from a specific social and tax regime subject to certain conditions.

-In the same way as the allocation of free shares (AGA) and the system of the subscription or purchase of options (Stock options), business creator share subscription warrants (BSPCE) constitute employee share ownership schemes.
+In the same way as the grant of Restricted Stock Units (RSU or AGA) and Stock Options, business creator share subscription warrants (BSPCE) constitute employee share ownership schemes.
 This concept encompasses all the mechanisms which make it possible, in the medium-to-long term, to involve company employees in its capital.

 These mechanisms have a range of consequences – on the one hand, motivation and cohesion within the company, strengthening the involvement, retention and profit-sharing of employees in the development of the company and, on the other hand, increased attractiveness of French employee share ownership.